- What is a rat show?

 - How much does it cost to attend a rat show?

-We do not charge any entry fee to visit any of our shows.
-Some shows at County or Agricultural shows may have entrance fees.
-Details will be available on our shows page.
+We do not charge any entry fee for humans to visit any of our shows. the fees you may see posted are to enter your rats to be judged Details will be available on our shows page.

 - When does the show start and finish?